Maritime traffic jam grows outside blocked Suez Canal

 About 10% of world trade flows through the canal, which is particularly crucial for the transport of oil.
 The closure also could affect oil and gas shipments to Europe from the Middle East.

+"We are not losing any oil supply but it will tie up tankers for longer if they have to go around” the tip of Africa, he said, which is roughly an additional two-week trip.

+At the White House, Psaki added that the U.S. does see "some potential impacts on energy markets from the role of the Suez Canal as a key bidirectional transit route for oil. ...
+We’re going to continue to monitor market conditions and we’ll respond appropriately if necessary, but it is something we’re watching closely.”

 Freeing the Ever Given is “quite a challenge” and could take five days to a week, .Capt.
-Nick Sloane, a maritime salvage expert who led the high-profile effort to salvage the cruise ship Costa Concordia in 2012 told The Associated Press.
+Nick Sloane, a maritime salvage expert who led the high-profile effort to salvage the cruise ship Costa Concordia in 2012 told the AP.

 The Ever Given’s location, size and large amount of cargo make the operation more complex, Sloane said.
 The operation should focus initially on dredging the bank and sea floor around it to get it floating again, rather than unloading its cargo, which could take weeks.